ProxLock/Docs/docs/index.md

+---
+description: "Protect and manage your API keys with ease."
+---

 # ProxLock Documentation

 Welcome to the ProxLock documentation!
 ProxLock helps you secure your API keys by proxying requests through a secure service and splitting your keys for enhanced protection.